-Vietnamese-style iced coffee (ca phe sua da or cà phê sữa đá) is super easy to make and all you need is a stainless steel filter that costs around $7 USD online.
+Vietnamese-style iced coffee (ca phe sua da or cà phê sữa đá) is super easy to make.
+All you need is a stainless steel filter, which costs around $7 USD online.
 If you live in a city with a Vietnamese grocery store, you will likely find them even cheaper.

-Vietnamese coffee can be served hot, but for this tutorial, we are going to brew an iced coffee that is both strong and sweet.
+Vietnamese coffee can be served hot, but we will brew an iced coffee that is both strong and sweet for this tutorial.

 What You’ll Need